top of page

 Universal Design: Occupational Therapists provide expertise in re-designing or aiding with new designs of public and private buildings that are accessible to everyone.
 Universal design is a way to create products and environments that are accessible to persons of any age or ability.

 Baseline Assessment: A Baseline Assessment is a medical instrument that is used to objectively identify an individual’s capacity in a variety of functional areas.
-An Occupational Therapist will help make determination of safe capabilities as they relate to activities such as lifting, carrying, pushing and pulling.
+An Occupational Therapist will help make a determination of safe capabilities as they relate to activities such as lifting, carrying, pushing and pulling.

 bottom of page